-Depreciation costs related to exploration and evaluation activity increased during Q1-2021 compared to Q1-2020 as a result of a gradual increase in the asset base over the previous year.
+Depreciation costs related to exploration and evaluation activity increased by 60% during 2021 compared to 2020 as a result of a continued increase in the asset base over the previous year.

 Accruals for tax credit receivable are recorded against the exploration expenses they relate to.
-During Q1-2021, the Company recorded an accrual of \$1,158,000 as a tax credit receivable compared to \$513,000 during Q1-2020.
+During 2021, the Company recorded \$2,902,971 in tax credits compared to \$458,694 during 2020.